What to Do in Kyoto: Bucket List

 More info ▶ Nintendo KYOTO: The Latest Official Nintendo Store in Japan

-One of the most anticipated openings for gaming fans is the Nintendo Museum, which is scheduled to open in Kyoto in 2024 autumn.
-The museum will be a facility that displays products released by Nintendo in past and the extensive history of the company, It’s converted from the former Uji Ogura plant of Nintendo.
-More information about the museum will be revealed in near future so let’s stay tuned.
+With much anticipation for gaming fans, the Nintendo Museum opened in Kyoto in 2024 autumn.
+The museum is a facility that displays products released by Nintendo in past and the extensive history of the company, It’s converted from the former Uji Ogura plant of Nintendo.
+More information about the museum check the following link.

 13. Make an excursion to the scenic long sandbar Amanohashidate